-6.3 Reserve Margin Analysis
+6.2 Reserve Margin Analysis

 This is a very simple but effective test.
-For each region in MISO it shows the total generation as a percentage of peak load as shown in Exhibit II-8.
+It shows the percentage of total generation that is over and above the peak load for a region.
 This is called reserve margin.
 It is the amount of excess generation in a region.
-Overall, MISO has a reserve margin of 22.9%.
-Regions with low reserve margins (like WUMS) are susceptible to market power.
-Generators can increase prices by unilaterally withholding generation from the market.
+In 2004, MISO had a reserve margin of 26.7%, an increase of 2.5% over last year's reserve margin of 24.2%.
+This is a relatively high reserve margin.
+In regions with high reserve margins, a utility cannot manipulate prices by withholding electricity.
+If it tried, it would simply be undercut by others holding the excess generation.
 In tight supply situations this will raise the price of electricity.
-In regions with high reserve margins,, if a utility tried to withhold power, it would simply be compensated for by others with excess generation.

-6.4 Transmission Request Analysis
+6.3 Transmission Request Analysis

-This is a simple test that seeks to determine if the transmission system is being used to prevent competitive suppliers from getting to the market.
-The report finds that both the requests and approvals of transmission service have risen substantially from 2002 to 2003.
-As Exhibit II-9 shows, approvals ranged from a low of 80% to 97% with most months showing approval rates in the mid 90's.
-At the same time approved firm requests increased by 73% from 2002 to 2003.
+These tests seek to determine if the transmission system is being used to prevent competitive suppliers from getting to the market.
+The report finds that the number of approved transmission service requests have risen substantially from 2002 to 2004.
+As Exhibit II-8 shows, the number of approved requests rose from under 10,000 per two-month timeframe in 2002 to above 30,000 for most of 2004.
+It also shows approval rates of near 90% for each of the last 3 years even though 2004 shows a small decrease.
 This suggests that parties who want to move power generally can get the transmission they need.

 This test may make the situation appear better than it is, however, because often transmission users will not even make a request if they know it will be denied.
 The OASIS Scenario Analyzer system facilitates this by providing an indication of transmission availability even before the request is made.
 Based upon the experience of Nebraska utilities on Technical Group #2, this is a fairly common occurrence.
 An exact measure of this self-declination is unknown, but it is thought to be significant.